ivancb/AurumECS/README.md

 Coming soon, see [Examples] for now.

 # Examples
-* basic.cpp - Demonstrates basic ECS functionality.
+A Visual Studio 2015 solution with the examples is available under [Examples].
+* [basic] - An extremely simple example of how the project can be used.
-* basic_shared_authority.cpp - Demonstrates how two or more processes can modify the same component simultaneously.
+* [shared authority] - Demonstrates how two or more processes can modify the same component simultaneously.
-* mt_experimental.cpp - Example of how to use a MultithreadedDispatcher to parallelize process execution.
+* [multithreaded] - Shows how dispatchers can be used to select wether to parallelize process execution or not.

 # Pending Work
 * Review and stabilize World API